josmar-crwdstffng/angular/aio/content/guide/glossary.md

 Each interface has a single hook method whose name is the interface name prefixed with `ng`.
 For example, the `OnInit` interface has a hook method named `ngOnInit`.

-Angular runs these hook methods in the following order:
+Angular runs these hook methods in the following order.

 |     | hook method             | Details                                                                                           |
 |:--- |:---                     |:---                                                                                               |